 This walking street comprises dozens of hawker stalls where you can experiment with Southeast Asian and Middle Eastern plates.
 You can also find coconut ice cream and fresh fruit, including the love-it-or-hate-it durian.

-Bukit Bintang (Kajang Line) is the closest MRT station for Jalan Alor.
+Bukit Bintang (Kajang Line) is the closest MRT station to Jalan Alor.

 Changkat Bukit Bintang

-A 5-minute walk from Jalan Alor delivers you at Changkat Bukit Bintang.
+A 5-minute walk from Jalan Alor delivers you to Changkat Bukit Bintang.